-The typically scalding summer heat was reaching its triple-digit apex when Dr. Michael J. Sorrell stepped before the anxious group.
+At Paul Quinn College, the typically scalding summer heat was reaching its triple-digit apex when Dr. Michael J. Sorrell stepped before the anxious group.
 It was a late afternoon in June 2009, and a gaggle of students, alums and reporters filled the cramped conference room on the campus of Paul Quinn College in the South Dallas neighborhood of Highland Hills.
-Each attendee had weathered the withering heat because they wanted to know what was going to happen to Paul Quinn, the oldest liberal arts college for African Americans in Texas.
+Each attendee had weathered the withering heat because they wanted to know what was going to happen to Paul Quinn College, the oldest liberal arts college for African Americans in Texas.

 “The Southern Association of Colleges and Schools called me yesterday,” he told the crowd,” to inform me that they had voted to remove us from their membership.”

 In other words, Paul Quinn College had lost its accreditation, the widely recognized standard by which colleges and universities can prove that they are, in fact, following through on their missions to educate young minds.
 The problem was money, Sorrell explained, meaning that they didn’t have enough.

 Students and alumni immediately started buzzing.
 What does this mean for us? they wondered.
 How will employers react to the name “Paul Quinn College” on my resume?
 “That’s our question,” Shaundrea Guidry, a 25-year-old student told a Dallas Observer reporter present at the June 2009 meeting.
 “What is the worth of a degree without an accreditation?”

 True to form, Sorrell exuded calm.
 He noted that the college was going to appeal the decision, and argued that the college was still headed in the right direction, as evidenced by the recent 600 percent spike in admission applications.

 “People like to write obituaries,” Sorrell said.
 “It is not time to write Paul Quinn’s obituary.”